 Most CMS (content management systems) have something called "breadcrumbs".
 This is a neat little add-on that is similar to a site-map, in the sense that it takes the user from the front-page, on through each of the pages and levels that reside within a certain part of the navigation menu.
 Wonderful for blogs that have numerous levels of information, each going deeper and deeper from the original subject.
 The key is to not let the end user ask the question...
 "Where am I?".
 Give them a sense of security and some placement awareness.

 Simple rules that most website designers are aware of, but at times we need to have a little recollection of the world that was once mad.

-Jon is a website designer in Flagstaff Arizona.
+Jon is a web designer in Sedona Arizona.
 He started with web design at the age of 17 where he created "Only the Best Apps" - a website where he would test and choose "Only the Best" software from around the internet.
 It was all hand coded with Homesite - at that time the best (in his humble opinion) HTML editor around.
-He believes in local economy, free thought and open source technology and helps bring the best the internet has to offer to his customers.
+He believes in local economy, open source technology, and helps bring the best the internet has to offer.

 Categories: Web Insights, Sedona Web Design Posted On: Friday, 30 September 2011 Tagged In: Website Design, Web Development